Parasite Eve (video game): Reception

 According to Weekly Famitsu, 956,461 units of Parasite Eve were sold in Japan during the first half of 1998, which made it the country's third-best-selling game for the period.
 The game had shipped 1.94 million copies as of February 2004, with 1.05 million in Japan and 0.89 million in the rest of the world.
 In Japan, it was the 6th-top-selling game of 1998 with 994,000 copies sold.
+In its first month of release in the United States, it was the third best-selling home console game (behind Madden NFL 99 and NFL GameDay 99).
 The game was re-released in North America under Sony's Greatest Hits label.

 Parasite Eve received "generally favorable" reviews, according to review aggregator Metacritic.
 IGN praised the game for its beautiful graphics and cinematic sequences, as well as its mature tone, but noted, along with other reviewers, the game's linear plot structure.
 Game Informer cited the games "exquisite" backdrops but bemoaned its long load times each time players enter a new environment or engage an enemy.
 GameSpot said the game had a cinematic look, and had an "astounding" level of detail for real-life locations in New York City.
 The lack of any voice acting or singing, however, hindered dramatic scenes such as the opera and subsequent mass combustion of the entire audience at the game's start.

 The game was sometimes compared to the Resident Evil series, though GamePro said that Parasite Eve had deeper gameplay with multiple weapon upgrades and hidden areas to discover.
 Reviewers also cited that though the game broke many RPG gaming conventions, it suffered from having little replay value and being a relatively short game.
 The combat was compared unfavorably to Final Fantasy VII by Game Revolution, which featured a dynamic camera instead of fixed one.
 The novel's original author Hideaki Sena approved of the game, stating that he was "actually impressed how well the game makers translated the novel."

 The Academy of Interactive Arts & Sciences named Parasite Eve as a finalist for the "Console Game of the Year", "Console Action Game of the Year" and "Console Role-Playing Game of the Year" categories during the 2nd Annual Interactive Achievement Awards.

 In 2000, the game was ranked number 16 by the readers of Famitsu magazine in its top 100 PlayStation games of all time.
 In 2010, GamesRadar chose it as one of the "Top 7...
 '90s games that need HD remakes".
 In February 2011, Parasite Eve was announced to arrive on the North American PlayStation Network.
 It was released on March 15, 2011.